itsapi/github-listener/README.md

 A Node.js continuous deployment system for Github.
 Detects a hook from Github when a repo is pushed to, and pulls the changes in the server side repo using [github-getter](http://github.com/itsapi/github-getter).
 Then it runs the script in [post-receive](http://github.com/itsapi/post-receive) to build and push live.

+An example setup script that we use to set up the deployment system can be found [here](https://gist.github.com/grit96/49b91a42007d1c977396).

 Config
 ------